 There are several existing sand extraction sites within Northland, Auckland and Waikato that supply the upper North Island markets.
 Most of the consented volumes - as well as extraction sites - are located within the Auckland Region.
-However, the current sand supply is highly concentrated with most sand supply now sourced from the Kaipara - since off-shore sand extraction at Pakiri has been limited to 76,000 m3 per annum under a temporary consent.
+However, current sand supply is highly concentrated with most sand supply now sourced from the Kaipara Harbour - since off-shore sand extraction at Pakiri has been limited by a temporary consent.
 Two key consents are located at the Taporapora sandbank north of Helensville.
-The recent major reduction in the volumes of sand that can be extracted from the Mangawhai Pakiri embayment has resulted in a significant reduction in availability of proven sand that can be used in the Auckland sand market.
+The recent major reduction in the volumes of sand that can be extracted from the Mangawhai Pakiri embayment has resulted in a significant reduction in the availability of proven sand that can be used in the Auckland sand market.
 At the time, the Pakiri inshore and offshore consents accounted for 28% of Auckland's sand sales (346,600 tonnes).
-While the offshore consent is currently on appeal to the High Court after its refusal by Environment Court, a temporary consent allowing limited extraction has been granted until a final consent is granted by no later than July 2026.
-The reduced quantity of Pakiri sand to the Auckland market represents a significant decline in the availability of sand, particularly high quality marine sand for concrete manufacturing2.
+While one consent is currently on appeal to the High Court after its refusal by the Environment Court, a temporary consent allowing limited extraction has been granted until a final consent is granted by no later than July 2026.
+The reduced quantity of Pakiri sand in the Auckland market represents a significant decline in the availability of sand, particularly high quality marine sand for concrete manufacturing2.
 Available information suggests that during December 2023, the local sand market experienced critical sand shortages, and nearly ran out of sand suitable for concrete production.
+A similar situation was experienced in February 2024.